-Possess a Social Security Number
+- Possess a Social Security Number

-Provide proof of legal residential address within the US.
+- Provide proof of legal residential address within the US.

-Be a U.S. citizen over 18 years of age
+- Be a U.S. citizen over 18 years of age

 Once you fill out contact information and validate your SSN, you are allowed to attach your bank account, so you can deposit money to begin trading.
-On average it takes 1-3 days for your account to get approved, in some cases, it can take up to 5 days if incorrect information is provided.
+On average it takes 1-3 days to get approved, in some cases, it can take up to 5 days if incorrect information is provided.
 If you’re still not verified after five business days, contact their customer service team to speed up the process.

 User Interface – The app’s design and the user interface is very slick.
 Their easy-to-use interface means it’s simple for novices to place trades.
 The interface’s theme changes color from light during market hours to dark during when the stock exchange is closed.

 Robinhood Gold – The company recently introduced a premium service to allow members to trade after hours and open a margin account; the margin is limited to protect users from too much downside risk.
-The gold account costs a minimum of $10 per month; this allows you to borrow x2 times the amount of capital in your account, you need to deposit at least $2,000 to take advantage of this feature.
+The gold account costs a minimum of $10 per month; this allows you to borrow 2x times the amount of capital in your account, you need to deposit at least $2,000 to take advantage of this feature.
 They have a tiered pricing structure, the more buying power you request, the more you will have to deposit and pay.
 E.g. $4000 for $20/month and $10,000 for $50/month.
 Leverage is dangerous for novice traders as they can end up owing money to the broker.

-Slow Executions – Fast trade executions are the difference between winning and losing trades.
+Slow executions – Fast trade executions are the difference between winning and losing trades.
 Trade executions are not as quick as the larger institutions, so you’re at a disadvantage because you don’t have the opportunity to get in and out of trades at the best possible prices.
 Hopefully, with Robinhood instant, the gap in speed to competitors will decrease and it now no longer takes 1-3 business days to get access to funds after selling.

-Poor Customer Service – They have 2 million users, and the customer service team is struggling to serve all their customers, they need to invest more into customer support.
-Their office is tiny; it’s literally a handful of people in a small wework space in Santa Clara.
+Poor customer service – They have 2 million users, and the customer service team is struggling to serve all their customers, they need to invest more into customer support.
+Their office is tiny; it’s literally a handful of people in a small WeWork space in Santa Clara.
 Response to emails will be slow and you’ll need patience when calling the customer support team to solve any problems you may have.

 Novice traders are blowing up accounts – Robinhood has greatly reduced the barriers to entry, making it faster and easier for anybody to trade stocks.
 This isn’t necessarily a good thing, 100’s of young, uneducated traders will blow up their accounts and soon realize trading isn’t as easy as it looks.
-Thousands of Millennials lost money investing in the Snapchat IPO that turned out to be a disaster.
+Thousands of millennials lost money investing in the Snapchat IPO that turned out to be a disaster.
 Snapchat IPO’d at $25 and is now at an all-time low of $11.83.

-Limited Trading Tools – Lack the necessary tools and resources to support day traders.
+Limited trading tools – Lack the necessary tools and resources to support day traders.
 They don’t provide extra features such as charts, stock scanners and level 2 as 90% of users are part-time traders who only place 3-5 trades per week.

-No Short selling – Robinhood doesn’t allow customers to short sell companies, so you’re unable to capitalize when the price of stocks decline.
+No short selling – Robinhood doesn’t allow customers to short sell companies, so you’re unable to capitalize when the price of stocks decline.
 They hope to offer short selling as an order type in the near future.

 PDT rule – By offering free trades. they encourage people to trade more frequently, and they focus much on short-term price movements.
 Scalping is a waste of time due to high-frequency trading as you will get front-run by algorithms.
-The pattern day trading rule tends to stop most users from overtrading.
+The pattern day trader rule tends to stop most users from overtrading.